megagonlabs/blue/README.md

 # ./add_label.sh <label> <node>
 ```
 where <label> is either `platform`, `db`, or `agent` and <node> is the node id when you run `docker node ls`.

+### data volume setup

+For the swarm mode it is best to utilize a shared filesystem as the location of the data folder.
+Set `BLUE_DATA_DIR` to a folder on such a shared filesystem.
+Next, to create a data volume, run:

+$ cd platform/scripts
+$ ./create_data_volume.sh --data default

+This will create a directory called default under the $BLUE_DATA_DIR directory, and create a volume on that directory.

 ## build